 Maintaining the IPP is simplest option, with one primary benefit and a couple of drawbacks.
 The benefit is that the IPP can continue to be funded during retirement.
 This is most beneficial for individuals that do not fully retire, resulting in the corporation maintaining some level of active business income in retirement.
 The added IPP contributions increase the likelihood that the IPP will remain fully funded and the IPP benefit will continue for the duration of retirement.
-This ties into the first drawback, the possibility of the IPP benefit not lasting for the duration of retirement.
 This is a drawback of the RRSP as well and can be avoided in both cases with the purchase of an annuity.
 The second drawback is that the carrying costs of ~\$2k/yr will remain for as long as the IPP remains funded.